 Is my fuel tank an IBC?

-If your fuel tank is relatively old or you’re unsure whether it’s an IBC, now is the time to check that it’s compliant or to replace it.
-There are several ways how you can find out:
+If your fuel tank is relatively old or you’re unsure whether it’s an IBC, you should check that it’s compliant or replace it.
+There are several ways you can find out:

 If your bowser was manufactured from 2004 onwards

 All bowsers manufactured and sold after 2004 will be type-approved to meet IBC standards and ADR regulations.

 If your bowser is 110% bunded

 IBCs must be able to hold 110% of its contents, so if your bowser is single-skinned, it won’t be permitted to transport fuels on public roads.

 The documentation or certification that you received upon purchase should state whether your bowser is classed as a tank or an IBC.